Wafer Privacy Policy

 12. Changes to This Policy

 We may update this policy from time to time.
-We will post the new version at wafer.ai/privacy and update the “Last updated” date.
+We will post the new version at wafer.ai/privacy-policy and update the “Last updated” date.
 For material changes, we will provide additional notice (e.g., by email or an in-product banner) before the changes take effect.

 13. Account Use and Acceptable Use